auth0/express-openid-connect/EXAMPLES.md

 ## 8. Custom state handling

 If your application needs to keep track of the request state before redirecting to log in, you can use the built-in state handling.
 By default, this library stores the post-callback redirect URL in a state object (along with a generated nonce) that is converted to a string, base64 encoded, and verified during callback (see [our documentation](https://auth0.com/docs/protocols/oauth2/oauth-state) for general information about this parameter).
+This state object can be added to and used during callback.

-You can define a `getLoginState` configuration key set to a function that takes an Express `RequestHandler` and an options object and returned a URL-safe string representation:
+You can define a `getLoginState` configuration key set to a function that takes an Express `RequestHandler` and an options object and returns a URL-safe string representation:

 ```js
 const crypto = require('crypto');